 As a follow on to the original eleven locomotives ordered by the CR for their system, a further thirty-six units GM Class were ordered to allow for network expansion, albeit in the now common Co-Co wheel arrangement.
 To assist with the heavy coal traffic at Leigh Creek, the final eleven members of the class were delivered with dynamic brakes.
 Rather than creating a new class designation, these locomotives were delivered to follow on from the GM1 Class.
 To help distinguish between the two classes, Australian National (what CR was known as prior to being integrated into National Rail) distinguished these units as “S Class” (six motor), compared to the GM1 Class, known as the “F Class” (four motor).

 In the post-privatisation world, a number of these veteran units survive in commercial operation today.
-GM’s 22 and 27 are owned and operated in NSW/Victoria by Southern Shorthaul Rail, having been purchased from CFCLA , while the remaining operating members of the class are employed on grain and infrastructure trains in South Australia with US-based operator Genesee & Wyoming Australia.
+GM’s 22 and 27 are owned and operated in NSW/Victoria by Southern Shorthaul Rail, having been purchased from CFCLA .
+The surviving units in their “home state” of South Australia have not enjoyed the same success in recent years, with many being stored out of use by owner Genesee & Wyoming (now OneRail as of 2020) .

 Victorian Railways T Class (1955)